Brett de Geus

-Brett de Geus (/dʌˈgʌs/ duh-GUS; born November 4, 1997) is an American professional baseball pitcher who is a free agent.
+Brett de Geus (/dʌˈgʌs/ duh-GUS; born November 4, 1997) is an American professional baseball pitcher for the Toros de Tijuana of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Texas Rangers, Arizona Diamondbacks, Seattle Mariners, Miami Marlins, Toronto Blue Jays, and Philadelphia Phillies.

 Amateur career

 de Geus attended Foothill High School in Pleasanton, California.
 He was not selected in the 2015 Major League Baseball draft and thus enrolled at Cabrillo College in Aptos, California, where he played baseball.
 As a freshman at Cabrillo in 2016, de Geus earned all-conference honors.
 As a sophomore in 2017, he went 9–3 with a 1.94 ERA over 16 games, including 14 starts.

 Professional career

 Los Angeles Dodgers

 After the season, de Geus was selected by the Los Angeles Dodgers in the 33rd round, with the 1,000th overall selection, of the 2017 Major League Baseball draft. de Geus signed with the Dodgers and made his professional debut in 2018 with the Ogden Raptors, going 4–5 with a 7.26 ERA over 15 games (14 starts).
 In 2019, he began the year with the Great Lakes Loons before being promoted to the Rancho Cucamonga Quakes in June.
 Over 39 relief appearances between the two clubs, he pitched to a 6–2 record with a 1.75 ERA, striking out 72 over 61 2/3 innings.
 Following the season, he was selected to play in the Arizona Fall League, where he was named an All-Star.

 de Geus was a non-roster invite to 2020 spring training, but he did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.